Sener1998/Notes/README.md

 # Introduce
-Notes and commands during study.
+Notes and commands used.
+Some files during study.

 # Notes
 1. Makefile